Recognising individuals who have made an exceptional commitment to advancing the science and practice of nursing and the improvement of health care

 You also need to submit contact details and brief details of the nominee’s history within the RCN.
 We understand that it is hard to find out details about another person – especially while keeping it a secret – so just put as much information as you can.
 We can, for example, find the person’s RCN membership number for you.

-Nominations which were submitted by Friday 26 January 2018 are being considered for presentation at Congress 2018 in Belfast.
-Nominations submitted after this date will be considered for presentation at Congress 2019.
+Nominations submitted by Friday 1 February 2019 will be considered for presentation at Congress 2019 in Liverpool.
+Nominations submitted after this date will be considered for presentation at Congress 2020.

 Being a Fellow is an honour and provides me with the opportunity to give something back to this worthwhile organisation and the nurses and nursing profession that it serves.